Dracfo/rytoastplanner/README.md

 #### Meeting Management
 - Executives can create, edit, and delete meetings.
 - Set and manage the meeting start time, theme, and word of the day
+- Manage the events that occur at each meeting (duration, description, role, order, user)
 - View the meetings individually, as a list, or as a spreadsheet.
+- Bulk create a group of meeting using the 'Bulk Create Meetings' button

 #### Individual Meeting View
 - View all the events of the meeting, including start times, duration, member assigned, and event description